 The high yield savings account has a $100 minimum opening and maintenance balance requirement and comes with free money transfers to another account at CIT or to an account with another bank.
 An outgoing wire transfer fee is the only fee associated with the account and can be avoided by maintaining a balance over $25,000.
 CIT introduced free ACH transfers for this Internet savings account in the summer of 2012.

-The bank offers three Certificate of Deposit options: Achiever CDs, Jumbo CDs, and Term CDs.
-DepositAccounts.com recognized CIT’s Achiever CD as an excellent option for savers just after it was introduced in March of 2012.
-The Achiever CD allows for one additional deposit during the life of the 1- or 2-year CD, and one ‘bump-up’ allowance that would achieve a higher rate if the bank increases the rate on that product in the future after the CD has been purchased.
-IRA CDs are also available and in term lengths ranging from 1 to 5 years.
+The bank offers three Certificate of Deposit options: RampUp CDs, Jumbo CDs, and Term CDs.
+DepositAccounts.com recognized CIT’s RampUp Plus CDs (formerly known as Achiever CDs) as an excellent option for savers just after they were introduced in March of 2012.
+Of note, the RampUp Plus CDs allow for one additional deposit during the life of the 1- or 2-year CD, as well as one ‘bump-up’ allowance that would achieve a higher rate if the bank increases the rate on that product in the future after the CD has been purchased.
+IRA CDs are also available and in term lengths ranging from 6 months to 5 years.

 CIT Bank online banking offers a sophisticated and secure system through which customers can access their savings or CD accounts to view account balances and transfer funds.
 To apply for an account, consumers must access the bank’s website and fill out a registration form.